dasch-swiss/dsp-api/docs/03-apis/api-admin/permissions.md

     "hasPermissions":[{"additionalInformation":"http://www.knora.org/ontology/knora-admin#ProjectMember","name":"D","permissionCode":7}]
 }
 ```
+`hasPermissions` contains permission types that must be granted.
+Each permission type should contain the followings:
+- `additionalInformation` : To whom the permission should be granted: project members, known users, unknown users, etc.
+- `name` : indicates the type of the type of the permission.

 Similar to the previous case a custom IRI can be assigned to a permission specified by the `id` in the request body.
 The example below shows the request body to create a new default object access permission with a custom IRI defined for